-8.3.
-PROXY MODELLING TECHNIQUES AND AUTOMATED MODELLING PROCESSES
+9.2.
+PROXY MODELLING TECHNIQUES

-The frequency with which liability and capital calculations will need to be performed will be driven by, amongst other things, the level of efficiency of capital management that the management of the undertaking wishes to achieve.
+The frequency with which liability and capital calculations will need to be performed will be driven by, amongst other things, regulatory constraints (at least quarterly) and the level of efficiency of capital management that the management of the undertaking wishes to achieve.
 If capital use and investment needs to be monitored closely then this will mean more regular liability valuations and capital calculations.
 Depending on the complexity of the business and its risk profile, this can quickly become an onerous and expensive task.
 This is where proxy modelling techniques can help.
-Proxy models aim to take the place of liability cash flow models at interim (sometimes daily) valuation dates and allow these models to be used only at the main valuation dates (monthly or quarterly).
-These proxy models are much faster at generating updated valuations and capital calculations, as well as supporting hedge programmes.
-However, there is inevitably some small loss of accuracy in achieving this efficiency.
-Examples of proxy modelling techniques include Least Squares Monte Carlo, curve-fitting, cluster modelling and replicating portfolios.
+If there is inevitably some small loss of accuracy in using proxy modelling techniques, well defined processes around proxies should then be sufficient to achieve 'good enough' accuracy.